The 5-5-5 Reset

 Guided Practice

-Close your eyes and let your body relax into a natural posture, whether seated or lying down.
+Close your eyes and let your body relax into a natural seated posture.
 Start to notice the gentle rise and fall of your chest or belly with each breath.
 Imagine finding a rhythm that feels soothing to your body—breathing in, pausing, and breathing out at a pace that feels comfortable and calming.
 Pay attention to the sensations in your body as you breathe, like the feeling of air moving through your nostrils or the subtle movement of your diaphragm.